Configure destinations for Google Customer Match

 • Orchestrations and campaigns to send audiences

-• Orchestrations and campaigns to send offline events
+• Orchestrations and campaigns to send events